AnimeNL/volunteer-portal-api/README.md

   - anime/Services/state.json
   - configuration/teams/

+If you are running on a system that has SELinux set to enforcing, make sure you change the context of anime/Services/error.log to `httpd_sys_rw_content_t` (run `chcon -t httpd_sys_rw_content_t anime/Services/error.log`).

 **TODO**: Create a `post-install-cmd` hook for `composer` that creates these files.
 **TODO**: Document both backend and frontend deployment in this section.

+## Frontend
+Now try to reach $yourhost/anime.css.
+If that gives you a Not Found error, you need to enable htaccess overrides (set "AllowOverride FileInfo Options" in your apache config for the directory where you are deploying, or copy all of the .htaccess entries into the apache configuration).

+## Configuration
+Look in anime/Services/Import{Program,Schedule,Team}Service.php to see how the various services import the data formats.
+Then move configuration/configuration.json-example to configuration/configuration.json and edit the email address and configure the Services you want to use for importing your schedule and other configuration.

+**TODO**: Write some more explanation about importing the configuration.